Advanced Micro Devices, Inc. (NASDAQ:AMD) Stock Position Raised by Paradigm Financial Advisors LLC

 Paradigm Financial Advisors LLC lifted its stake in shares of Advanced Micro Devices, Inc. (NASDAQ:AMD) by 165.5% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 14,025 shares of the semiconductor manufacturer’s stock after acquiring an additional 8,743 shares during the quarter.
 Paradigm Financial Advisors LLC’s holdings in Advanced Micro Devices were worth $1,443,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Parkside Financial Bank & Trust boosted its stake in shares of Advanced Micro Devices by 4.5% during the 3rd quarter.
-Parkside Financial Bank & Trust now owns 1,981 shares of the semiconductor manufacturer’s stock worth $204,000 after acquiring an additional 85 shares in the last quarter.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Parkside Financial Bank & Trust lifted its holdings in shares of Advanced Micro Devices by 4.5% in the third quarter.
+Parkside Financial Bank & Trust now owns 1,981 shares of the semiconductor manufacturer’s stock valued at $204,000 after purchasing an additional 85 shares in the last quarter.
 Camden Capital LLC lifted its holdings in shares of Advanced Micro Devices by 2.5% in the third quarter.
 Camden Capital LLC now owns 3,579 shares of the semiconductor manufacturer’s stock valued at $368,000 after purchasing an additional 87 shares in the last quarter.
 Veracity Capital LLC lifted its holdings in shares of Advanced Micro Devices by 2.6% in the third quarter.
 Veracity Capital LLC now owns 3,771 shares of the semiconductor manufacturer’s stock valued at $388,000 after purchasing an additional 97 shares in the last quarter.
 Ellis Investment Partners LLC lifted its holdings in shares of Advanced Micro Devices by 25.6% in the third quarter.
 Ellis Investment Partners LLC now owns 476 shares of the semiconductor manufacturer’s stock valued at $48,000 after purchasing an additional 97 shares in the last quarter.
 Finally, Onyx Bridge Wealth Group LLC lifted its holdings in shares of Advanced Micro Devices by 2.0% in the third quarter.
 Onyx Bridge Wealth Group LLC now owns 5,090 shares of the semiconductor manufacturer’s stock valued at $593,000 after purchasing an additional 99 shares in the last quarter.
 67.54% of the stock is owned by institutional investors and hedge funds.

 In other Advanced Micro Devices news, CAO Darla M. Smith sold 1,396 shares of the firm’s stock in a transaction dated Tuesday, November 30th.
 The shares were sold at an average price of $163.44, for a total transaction of $228,162.24.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Also, SVP Forrest Eugene Norrod sold 28,500 shares of Advanced Micro Devices stock in a transaction that occurred on Thursday, October 28th.
 The shares were sold at an average price of $121.74, for a total transaction of $3,469,590.00.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 511,047 shares of company stock valued at $74,643,874.
 Corporate insiders own 1.00% of the company’s stock.

-Advanced Micro Devices (NASDAQ:AMD) last released its earnings results on Monday, October 25th.
-The semiconductor manufacturer reported $0.73 earnings per share for the quarter, topping analysts’ consensus estimates of $0.67 by $0.06.
-Advanced Micro Devices had a return on equity of 40.18% and a net margin of 26.72%.
-The business had revenue of $4.31 billion for the quarter, compared to the consensus estimate of $4.11 billion.
-During the same period last year, the business earned $0.35 earnings per share.
-The firm’s revenue for the quarter was up 54.0% compared to the same quarter last year.
-Research analysts predict that Advanced Micro Devices, Inc. will post 2.38 EPS for the current fiscal year.
+Advanced Micro Devices (NASDAQ:AMD) last announced its quarterly earnings results on Monday, October 25th.
+The semiconductor manufacturer reported $0.73 EPS for the quarter, topping analysts’ consensus estimates of $0.67 by $0.06.
+The firm had revenue of $4.31 billion during the quarter, compared to analysts’ expectations of $4.11 billion.
+Advanced Micro Devices had a net margin of 26.72% and a return on equity of 40.18%.
+The company’s revenue for the quarter was up 54.0% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.35 earnings per share.
+On average, analysts expect that Advanced Micro Devices, Inc. will post 2.38 earnings per share for the current fiscal year.

-A number of analysts have recently issued reports on the company.
-JPMorgan Chase & Co. increased their target price on Advanced Micro Devices from $105.00 to $135.00 and gave the company a “neutral” rating in a report on Wednesday, October 27th.
-Truist increased their target price on Advanced Micro Devices from $102.00 to $128.00 and gave the company a “hold” rating in a report on Wednesday, October 27th.
-Piper Sandler increased their target price on Advanced Micro Devices from $120.00 to $140.00 and gave the company an “overweight” rating in a report on Wednesday, October 27th.
-Erste Group lowered Advanced Micro Devices from a “buy” rating to a “hold” rating in a report on Thursday, December 9th.
-Finally, KeyCorp upgraded Advanced Micro Devices from a “sector weight” rating to an “overweight” rating and set a $155.00 price objective for the company in a report on Tuesday, January 11th.
+Several analysts recently issued reports on the company.
+Raymond James increased their price objective on Advanced Micro Devices from $110.00 to $140.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
+Benchmark increased their price objective on Advanced Micro Devices from $110.00 to $145.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+Wedbush increased their price objective on Advanced Micro Devices from $140.00 to $165.00 and gave the stock an “outperform” rating in a report on Tuesday, November 9th.
+Jefferies Financial Group reiterated a “buy” rating on shares of Advanced Micro Devices in a report on Thursday, November 25th.
+Finally, Barclays increased their price objective on Advanced Micro Devices from $135.00 to $148.00 and gave the stock an “overweight” rating in a report on Wednesday.
 One analyst has rated the stock with a sell rating, eleven have given a hold rating and twenty have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, Advanced Micro Devices currently has a consensus rating of “Buy” and a consensus target price of $139.27.

 Advanced Micro Devices Company Profile